SeaEval/SeaEval/README.md

 bash evaluate.sh $DATASET $MODEL_NAME $GPU $BZ $PROMPT_INDEX $EVAL_MODE
 ```

-The example is doing inference on one llama-2-7b-chat model.
+The example is doing inference on one llama-2-7b-chat model with the frist prompt and cross-mmlu dataset.
 The expected results are:
 ```
 {
     "Accuracy": 0.375,